Thinking of going off the grid with solar energy? We’ve created this complete guide to help you!

 You will need an inverter that matches the voltage of your battery bank, and has enough output to run the appliances needed - you’ll need to look at all your appliances and what you’re likely to be running at the same time.
 For example, a fridge will always be running, but you’ll also want to watch TV at some point, and charge your phone, so you’ll need to be able to support them all running at concurrently.
 You’ll also want to consider that a having a larger inverter may mean you’re able to run more things than your batteries can support – though this does mean you can add more panels and batteries down the line, without buying a new inverter.

-Wiring all the components together can be difficult for a first-timer, so we include a complete wiring diagram for all our kits.
+Wiring all the components together can be difficult for a first-timer, so we include a complete wiring diagram and detailed for all our kits.
 This is the basics of how a small system would be wired, but they get more complicated as you increase your output and capacity.

 Safety is paramount when dealing with DC voltage.
 To keep your set-up as safe as possible we recommend using circuit breakers between on all cable runs, which we include with all our kits.